CharlesKasasira/MERN-login_and_signup/readme.md

-# Quiz App using the MERN stack
+# Login and SignUp using the MERN stack

 - MongoDB
 - Express